EFForg/yaya/README.md

 * https://github.com/hillu/go-yara
 * https://github.com/jinzhu/gorm

 You must also install the yara4 C libraries.
-We reccomend you install these from source: https://yara.readthedocs.io/en/stable/gettingstarted.html
+We recommend you install these from source: https://yara.readthedocs.io/en/stable/gettingstarted.html